Nonparametric Inference for Balance in Signed Networks: Introduction

 Balance theory posits that triangles in a signed network tend to be balanced, which provides valuable insights into the dynamics of positive and negative connections.
 Existing work has demonstrated that properly leveraging the balance theory in modeling signed networks can improve goodness of fit, interpretability, and node and link prediction~\citep{derr2018signed,tang2023population,hsieh2012low, chiang2014prediction, zhang2022signed}.
 However, balance theory is not universally applicable to all signed networks and improper application may lead to misleading results.
 Therefore, a crucial first step is to assess the empirical evidence for balance theory in real-world signed networks to investigate its applicability.

 To this end, it requires appropriate extensions of the concept of balance from individual triangles to the entire signed network to measure the overall degree of balance. \citet{harary1953notion} introduced structural balance theory, where a signed network is balanced if all its triangles are balanced. \citet{davis1967clustering} proposed a weaker version, saying that a signed network is weakly balanced if no type-2 triangles occur, \textit{i.e.}, only triangles with two positive edges are impermissible and ``the enemy of my enemy can be my enemy''.
 However, both structural and weak balance, which require all triangles to follow certain patterns, may be overly stringent for practical applications, especially for large signed networks.
 A natural quantity of interest is the count of balanced or weakly balanced triangles in an observed signed network.
-To account for noise in the observed networks, several studies have investigated the asymptotic properties of the normalized count under different balance-free models (\textit{i.e.}, where the generated network is absent of balance)~\citep{facchetti2011computing,leskovec2010signed,feng2022testing,Jin2024-lk}.
+To account for noise in the observed networks, several studies have investigated the asymptotic properties of the normalized count under different balance-free models (\textit{i.e.}, a generating process that does not encode an explicit preference for balanced over unbalanced triangles)~\citep{facchetti2011computing,leskovec2010signed,feng2022testing,Jin2024-lk}.
 Yet, beyond balance-free models, when the balance pattern is present, uncertainty quantification of normalized counts remains unclear.